-The School's commitment to child safety is based on the following child safety principles:
+The School's commitment to embedding a strong child safe culture is based on the following child safety principles:

-- all children have the right to be safe and to feel safe at school; - the safety and wellbeing of children is paramount; - child safety is everyone's responsibility; - the safety of children is dependent upon the existence of a child safe culture; - child safety awareness is openly discussed and promoted within the school community, which includes relevant training for stakeholders.
+- all children have the right to be safe and to feel safe at school; - there is no tolerance of child abuse, racism, bullying or harm against children and young people; - all allegations will be treated seriously in accordance with our policies and procedures; - the safety, wellbeing and best interests of children is paramount; - all children are educated and empowered about their rights and participate in decisions affecting them and be taken seriously; - child safety awareness is openly discussed and promoted within the school community, which includes relevant training for stakeholders.

-The diverse needs of students are respected, including students who are Aboriginal, students with a disability, students from culturally and linguistically diverse backgrounds, students who are unable to live at home, international students and LGBTQI+ students.
+The diverse needs of students are respected, including (but not limited to) students who are Aboriginal, students with a disability, students from culturally and linguistically diverse backgrounds, students who are unable to live at home, neurodiverse students, international students and LGBTQI+ students.